 It’s here—that season when you throw sanity out the window and with wild abandon throw yourself full throttle into the holidays.
-I mean, there are things to do, people to see, places to go and only a certain amount of time to make things happen.
+I mean, there are things to do, people to see, and places to go.
+Not to mention there’s only a certain amount of time to make things happen.
 Right?

-For the most part, we’ve gotten really good at our to-do lists.
+For the most part, we’re really good at our to-do lists.
 We get the coveted gifts for our family, hopefully at the prices we want to pay.
 We plan holiday gatherings and assign tasks to our guests.
-We ferociously clean and shop and wrap and eat and, if we are honest, we often complain either inwardly or outwardly about how we try to make the season merry and bright for the ones we love.
-When that is the case, we look a lot less like Santa and a lot more like the Grinch.
+Plus, we ferociously clean and shop and wrap and eat.
+Then, if we’re honest, we often complain either inwardly or outwardly about how we try to make the season merry and bright for the ones we love.
+When that’s the case, we look a lot less like Santa and a lot more like the Grinch.

-Maybe you gave up aiming for the “perfect” holiday, but still find yourself stressed about all that you want to pack into the month.
+Maybe you gave up aiming for the “perfect” holiday, but you’re still stressed about all you want to pack into the month.
 Even if you’ve opted for simpler moments of peace and quiet, you may find yourself wrestling with everybody else’s expectations.

-In reality, the holiday season is full of opportunities for us to really be there for our friends, family and even strangers.
-Though it may be tempting to rush through it all and complete our to-do list with as little financial and emotional damage as possible, this season has the unique potential to create a mindshift, not only for this month, but on into the new year.
+It may be tempting to rush through it all and complete our to-do list with as little financial and emotional damage as possible.
+However, this season has the unique potential to create a new mindshift going forward.

 Keeping this list in mind can set the tone for how you give what you give during the holidays and beyond.
-It’s kind of amazing that the gift we can give to people that means the most doesn’t actually require us to spend money, but in our minds it may be the most costly present because we can’t be completely present with someone while focusing on something else at the same time.
-Perhaps the best present is to be present.
-Time is the one thing that once it’s spent, you can’t get it back.
+It’s kind of amazing that the most meaningful gift we can give doesn’t require us to spend money.
+But in our minds, it may be the most costly present—because we can’t be completely present with someone while focusing on something else at the same time.
+Perhaps the best present is to be present during the holidays.
+Time is the one thing that once you spend it, you can’t get it back.

 Dr. Suess said, “Sometimes you never know the value of a moment until it becomes a memory.”
 There will always be things to buy, but the moments when we give our best selves to people are what make lasting memories.